kennyward/minus-plus-est/README.md

 # minus-plus-est

 A minimal WordPress theme for digital creatives.
+Display images, video and text.

 NOTE: This is an alpha release and not yet recommended for production.

+## Features

+Lightweight, modern and responsive.

+Display your latest work, easily add custom categories to portfolio items.

+Showcase text, photography and video.

+Add a short subtitle and introduction text on the homepage.

 ## Demo